privacy-scaling-explorations/zkevm-specs/specs/opcode/A0_A4LOG.md

 ## Circuit behavior

-Because the `msize` is dynamic, it requires multiple step slots to fully verify the `CALLDATACOPY`.
+Because the `msize` is dynamic, it requires multiple step slots to fully verification.
 In the `Log` circuit, it only constrains the stack pops, state transition, and lookups to retrieve the additional information such as contract address, `is_static`, etc.
 Then the gadget transits to an internal state called `CopyToLog`, which can loop itself for